tetrapod00/godot-docs/tutorials/3d/physical_light_and_camera_units.rst

 no longer be editable.
 Instead, these properties are now governed by the CameraAttributesPhysical's properties, such as focal length and aperture.

-CameraAttributesPhysical offers the following properties in its **Frustum** section:
+CameraAttributesPhysical offers the following properties in its :uisection:`Frustum` section:

 - **Focus Distance:** Distance from camera of object that will be in focus, measured in meters.
 Internally, this will be clamped to be at least 1